rityak/comfy-ritya-tools/README.md

 2. Look for the "Ritya Tools" tab in the ComfyUI sidebar
 3. Click to open the configuration utilities

+### Configuration Tabs

-### Karcher Mean Configuration
+#### Karcher Mean Configuration

 The Karcher Mean tab provides an interactive interface for:

 -   Configuring the number of models (2-10)
 -   Setting model weights with visual sliders
-- Configuring block-specific weights
+-   Configuring block-specific weights (input blocks, middle block, output blocks, CLIP L/G, time embed, label embed)
+-   Setting advanced parameters (max_iter, tolerance)
 -   Generating JSON configuration for use with `karcher_mean_with_json` function
+-   Copying the generated JSON to clipboard

+#### Weight Sum Configuration

+The Weight Sum tab provides an interactive interface for:

+-   Configuring the number of models (2-10)
+-   Setting normalized model weights (automatically normalized to sum to 1)
+-   Configuring block-specific weights for different model blocks
+-   Generating JSON configuration for use with `weight_sum_with_json` function
+-   Copying the generated JSON to clipboard

+#### TIES Merging Configuration

+The TIES Merging tab provides an interactive interface for:

+-   Configuring the number of models (2-10)
+-   Setting model weights and densities (magnitude-based trimming)
+-   Configuring block-specific weights, densities, and advanced options
+-   Advanced options: vote_sgn, apply_stock (Model Stock scaling), apply_median (Geometric Median)
+-   Global parameters: lambda, cos_eps, eps, maxiter, ftol
+-   Generating JSON configuration for use with `ties_merging_with_json` function
+-   Copying the generated JSON to clipboard

+#### TIES LoRA Configuration

+The TIES LoRA tab provides an interactive interface for:

+-   Configuring the number of LoRA models (2-10)
+-   Setting LoRA weights and global density
+-   Advanced options: vote_sgn, apply_stock, apply_median
+-   Global parameters: lambda, density, cos_eps, eps, maxiter, ftol
+-   Generating JSON configuration for use with `ties_lora_merging_with_json` function
+-   Copying the generated JSON to clipboard

+#### DELLA Configuration

+The DELLA tab provides an interactive interface for:

+-   Selecting merge type: DELLA Linear or DELLA TIES
+-   Configuring the number of models (2-10)
+-   Setting model weights, densities, and gammas (MAGPRUNE parameters)
+-   Configuring block-specific parameters
+-   Global parameters: lambda, vote_sgn (for DELLA TIES)
+-   Generating JSON configuration for use with `della_linear_with_json` or `della_with_json` functions
 -   Copying the generated JSON to clipboard

 ## Development